Revolut review Ireland

 - Save money.
 Revolut’s Vault feature let you build up funds for a specific funding goal.
 Keep in mind it doesn’t pay any interest like a normal savings account, but it can be helpful for saving towards short-term goals.

-- Teach financial skills.
+- Kid’s account included.
 Revolut Junior is a money management platform aimed at children aged seven to 17 years old.
 This feature lets parents or guardians securely manage their child’s spending in a sub-account within the app.
-It’s available to Premium and Metal Revolut account holders only.

 Compare Revolut with other digital banks in Ireland